nopnop2002/Raspberry-ssd1306/README.md

 You can operate from command line.
 You can choose Hardware-SPI/Software-SPI/I2C Interface.

+# Software requirement
+- WiringPi Library
+ This project uses the wiringPiSetup() function to initialize GPIOs.
+ If you use it on a board other than the RPI board, you may need to change the WiringPi number.
+ As far as I know, there are these libraries.
+	- WiringPi for OrangePi
+	- WiringPi for BananaPi
+	- WiringPi for NanoPi
+	- WiringPi for Pine-64

 # Command line parameters
 +1 String : String for #1 line(with External Font)
 +2 String : String for #2 line(with External Font)